 “I’m sorry Scully, that was a poor word choice … I didn’t mean it—”

 The ease and weightlessness of their earlier conversation disappears.
 It’s as if a spell has been broken, and he feels absolutely terrible.
 He’s about to resort to turning on the radio when she begins to speak.

-"He … He kissed me, which was ok at first … but when I tried to pull back to cool things off a bit he kept pushing … to the point where I slapped him.
-I've never slapped a man before, but I slapped him."
+“He … he kissed me, which was okay at first … but when I tried to pull back to cool things off a bit he kept pushing … to the point where I slapped him.
+I’ve never slapped a man before, but I slapped him.”

 Until this very moment, Mulder had not realized how much the visual of another man having his hands on Scully actually bothered him — more than bothered him.
-The mere thought of it steals his grip on the wheel to the point of whitening his knuckles.
-Although she still has not specifically told him what exactly he did, he knows it had to have been rather egregious for her to resort to slapping him.
+The mere thought of it steels his grip on the wheel to the point of whitening his knuckles.
+Although she still hasn’t specifically told him what exactly he did, he knows it had to have been rather egregious for her to resort to slapping him.

 The idea that anyone would disrespect her in that way, pushing her boundaries to point the where she felt like she had to physically attack them to make them stop, makes his blood boil.

 “I immediately felt bad for hitting him.
 I think he was just as shocked as I was that I did.”